usnistgov/OSCAL/docs/content/tutorials/catalog/_index.md

             }, {
               "id" : "s2.1.1_stm.2",
               "name" : "item",
-              "prose" : "Access control rules should be supported by formal procedures and defined\nresponsibilities."
+              "prose" : "Access control rules should be supported by formal procedures and defined responsibilities."
             }, {
               "id" : "s2.1.1_stm.3",
               "name" : "item",
-              "prose" : "Role based access control is an approach used successfully by many organizations to\nlink access rights with business roles."
+              "prose" : "Role based access control is an approach used successfully by many organizations to link access rights with business roles."
             }, {
               "id" : "s2.1.1_stm.4",
               "name" : "item",